 Submittal Due Date Status 90% Design Submittal (drawings, specifications, and cost opinion.)
 3 months from Notice to Proceed - by July 1, 2025.
 Task on schedule.
 SGWASA staff has reviewed the design and bidding specifications.
 Legal is completing their final review of the bid documents.
 A cost opinion has been received.
 Staff is pushing to get this item advertised in June.
 Bid-Ready Submittal 2 weeks following resolution of all permitting/submittal comments - By August 1, 2025.
 Ahead of schedule.
 Staff is pushing to get this item advertised in June.
-Bid Project TBD Will be bid on July 7, 2025.
-Bid Award by Board of Directors TBD Aiming for August 2025 Construct Project TBD Aiming for September 2025 start
+Bid Project TBD Aiming for June 2025 Bid Award by Board of Directors TBD Aiming for August 2025 Construct Project TBD Aiming for September 2025 start